Ayan Kumar Bhunia

 MetaHTR framework can be easily implemented on the top of most state-of-the-art HTR models.

-Experiments show an average performance gain of 5-7% can be obtained by observing very few new
+Experiments show an average performance gain of 5-7% can be obtained by observing very few

 style data.
 We further demonstrate via a set of ablative studies the advantage of our meta